Share

 Mini FAQ — Hot Water Bag for Feet

-- How long does a filled hot water bag stay warm?
+How long does a hot water bag stay warm?

-- Depending on size, cover, and room temperature, it can stay warm for 2–5 hours.
+Depending on size and insulation, most bags stay warm between 2–5 hours.

-- Is it safe to use a hot water bottle while sleeping?
+Is it safe to use a hot water bottle for sleeping?

 💡 Keep toes toasty — your **hot water bag for feet** awaits!